tiry/PixelPulseNeo/ReadMe.md

     python -m Matrix.driver.executor -c mta -d 200

-See  [Matrix.driver](Matrix/driver) the source and for more details on the internals.
+See  [Matrix.driver](Matrix/driver) for the source and for more details on the internals.

 ## API Server

-The API Server expose a REST API using Flask.
+The API Server exposes a REST API using Flask.

 The APIServer use the driver, either directly or via IPC.

 To start the server:

-    ./server.sh
+    scripts/api_server.sh

 or run from python

     python -m Matrix.api.server

-run with debug mode

-    python -m Matrix.api.server --debug

-NB: in debug mode, because Flask uses `WERKZEUG` to run 2 python interpreter there are technically 2 instances of the command executor running.
-This will created duplicate display with the `RGBMatrixEmulator` and will produce funky results with a real matrix.

 Server by default will run on localhost:5000